- Speech and Hearing Sciences

 - Applied Research in Speech, Language and Hearing Sciences, and Deaf Education

 PACS 551: Research Seminar in Deaf Education.
 Washington University in St. Louis.
-Instructor.
 Spring 2021.
 This course covers topics related to outcomes research and evidence-based practice as a foundation for students’ research projects.
-Topics such as how to be a critical thinker skills when reviewing research data from studies, and how to use data from research to drive decision-making will be discussed.
-Separate sections will be offered for AuD, MSDE, and PhD students, with content and topics targeted to that program.
+Topics such as how to use critical thinking skills when reviewing research data from studies and how to use data from research to drive decision-making are discussed.
+Content and topics targeted to the field of deaf education.

 EHD 4263: Methods of Teaching Listening and Spoken Language to DHH Students, University of North Florida.
 Fall 2018, 2019, 2020, 2021.
-The purpose of this course is to provide learners with the knowledge base to understand instructional methods of teaching deaf and hard of hearing students who use listening and spoken language.
-The areas to be covered include the anatomy and physiology of speech mechanisms, practical orthographic representations of speech, introductory phonetics and phonology, functional descriptions of speech sound production, and basic speech acoustics.
-Learners will also be trained in the assessment of speech, teaching sequence of speech skills, and specific strategies for elicitation, development, transfer, and maintenance of spoken language skills.
+The purpose of this course was to provide learners with the knowledge base to understand instructional methods of teaching deaf and hard of hearing students who use listening and spoken language.
+The areas covered included the anatomy and physiology of speech mechanisms, practical orthographic representations of speech, introductory phonetics and phonology, functional descriptions of speech sound production, and basic speech acoustics.
+Learners were also trained in the assessment of speech, teaching sequence of speech skills, and specific strategies for elicitation, development, transfer, and maintenance of spoken language skills.